-Diet: There are many types of dog foods with a lot of different nutrients in them.
+- Diet: There are many types of dog foods with a lot of different nutrients in them.
 How can you choose which food is right for your Jack?
 My dog has tried a lot of them, but his all-time favorite food is Cesar Canine Cuisine dog food.
 He gets enough nutrients to keep playing and hunting all day long.
 Cesar Canine Cuisine dog food is a type of wet food that is beefy and yummy.
 When buying food for your dog, I recommend letting them try a few different flavors and types to see which they like best.
 Of course, always follow your vet's recommendation!

-Snacks: A nice treat for your Jack is Pup-peroni snacks!
-They come in all flavors, and my dog enjoys them after doing a simple trick like sit or down.
+- Snacks: A nice treat for your Jack is Pup-peroni snacks!
+They come in all flavors, and my dog enjoys them after doing a simple trick like "sit" or "down."
 Pup-eronis are sticks of bacon or beef that you can break up into sections or give to your dog whole.
 They look like beef jerky.

-Grooming: Because these dogs are so active, they get dirty often and need to be groomed.
-I use a dual sided brush that is soft on one side and pointy on the other and Hartz Puppy Shampoo.
+- Grooming: Because these dogs are so active, they get dirty often and need to be groomed.
+I use a dual-sided brush that is soft on one side and pointy on the other and Hartz Puppy Shampoo.
 In addition, if your dog loves frolicking in the grass and stopping occasionally to dig up moles, I recommend getting a flea and tick resistant collar.

 Jack Russell terriers may be small, but they sure are a fun pet to have around.
 I love my Jack and I wouldn't trade him for the world.